alexreisner/geocoder/README.md

     rails generate migration AddLatitudeAndLongitudeToModel latitude:float longitude:float
     rake db:migrate

-For geocoding your model must provide a method that returns an address.
+For geocoding, your model must provide a method that returns an address.
 This can be a single attribute, but it can also be a method that returns a string assembled from different attributes (eg: `city`, `state`, and `country`).

 Next, your model must tell Geocoder which method returns your object's geocodable address: